-The grant maximum of £45,000 (total grant could be in the region of £75,000) for the Discretionary Grant will be fully land charged on owner occupier applications for a 10-year period.
+The grant maximum of £45,000 will be fully land charged on owner occupier applications for a 10-year period.

 In exceptional circumstances, the grant can be made available applicants living in rented accommodation.
 Examples include where the applicant has exhausted all avenues to move home.
-The landlord will be required to provide a long-term tenancy, to maintain security of tenure for the tenants.
+The landlord will be required to provide a long term tenancy, to maintain security of tenure for the tenants.